Mub1532/ludusavi-cloud-sync-steam/README.md

 - Script for Steam Games, to sync save data to your own cloud automatically, for games which do not support steam cloud.
 - Designed to be as seamless and close to steam cloud as possible, without needing to run in the background all the time and with the least interruptions as possible.
+- Designed to run even if the game is force closed (using steams stop game button - may not work on steam deck mode (have not tested))

 - This script automatically backs up, syncs and restores save data from your own cloud for games which do not support steam cloud.
 It only runs when needed when a game is launched.